-Here we take a look at what each card offers, how they stack up and how to decide which works best for you.
+Here we look at what each card offers, how they stack up and how to decide which works best for you.

-Chase Slate versus Freedom Flex: At a glance
+Chase Slate Edge vs. Freedom Flex: At a glance

-While the Chase Slate and Freedom Flex are both solid offerings, each is geared toward a specific type of cardholder.
-Where the Chase Slate makes sense for anyone looking to transfer a credit card balance or finance new purchases, the Freedom Flex is better suited to experienced rewards cardholders who don’t mind putting some effort into maximizing their cash back.
+While the Chase Slate Edge and Freedom Flex are both solid offerings, each is geared toward a specific type of cardholder.
+The Chase Slate Edge makes sense for anyone looking to transfer a credit card balance or finance new purchases.
+The Freedom Flex is better suited to experienced rewards cardholders who don’t mind putting some effort into maximizing their cash back.

-If you need to hit pause on mounting interest charges and pay down your credit card debt, the Chase Slate is a solid option: You’ll get 15 months to chip away at your transferred balance without paying any interest (16.49 percent to 25.24 percent variable APR after that).
+If you need to hit pause on mounting interest charges and pay down your credit card debt, the Chase Slate Edge is a solid option: You’ll get 12 months to chip away at your transferred balance without paying any interest (14.99 percent to 23.74 percent variable APR after that).

-Just be sure you have a plan to pay off the balance you transfer to the Chase Slate within the 15-month introductory period, as you’ll be charged interest on any balance that remains at the end of this period.
+Like most balance transfer cards, the Chase Slate Edge charges a 3 percent balance transfer fee or $5, whichever is greater, for the first 60 days.
+After that, for any ongoing balance transfers, there is a $5 or 5 percent fee on each transfer, whichever is greater.
+Just be sure you have a plan to pay off the balance you transfer within the 12-month introductory period, as you’ll be charged interest on any balance that remains at the end of this period plus an additional balance transfer fee per transfer.
 To start, use a balance transfer calculator to see how long it will take you to pay off your debt based on your monthly payment.
-Keep in mind, too, that the maximum transfer amount for the Chase Slate is $15,000.

-You’ll also need excellent credit to qualify for a balance transfer.
-If you have damaged credit or aren’t sure whether you’ll be able to make much of a dent in your transferred balance in 15 months, you might be better off with a low-interest card or another debt-consolidation tool.
+You’ll also need good or excellent credit to qualify for a balance transfer.
+If you have damaged credit or aren’t sure whether you’ll be able to make much of a dent in your transferred balance in 12 months, you might be better off with a low-interest card or another debt consolidation tool.

-The Freedom Flex, meanwhile, does not offer an intro APR on balance transfers, so if that’s a priority for you, the card is a definite no-go.
+Both cards offer the same variable APR after their introductory periods, but the Freedom Flex does not offer an intro APR on balance transfers, so if that’s a priority for you, the card is a definite no-go.